EFFICACY

 Study Design

-A total of 30 subjects (between the ages of 35 and 65) were equally divided into 2 groups of 15 to assess the customer perception and satisfaction of the BRYHALI Lotion vehicle vs another vehicle.
-Each subject applied the assigned lotion vehicle to one side of the face while leaving the other side untreated.
-Subjects then answered a survey to assess their satisfaction.2
+Fifteen healthy female volunteers assessed the customer perception and satisfaction of the BRYHALI Lotion vehicle.
+Each subject applied the lotion vehicle to one side of the face while leaving the other side untreated.
+Subjects then answered a questionnaire about various attributes of the product after application to assess their satisfaction.3

 Savings offer for most eligible commercially insured patients*: